top of page

 5. Do you have any ideas?

 6. What needs to be done to make it happen?
-Any volunteers?

 • Address them to the whole group and give everyone the opportunity to speak to each question.
 Make sure your recorder captures insights and action ideas as they emerge - big ones may emerge when you least expect it (15 - 60 min)